tbm-2303/OLA2_SI/Assignment2.md

 - **Scalability:** Centralization allows organizations to scale their operations more effectively.
 A centralized function can adapt and grow in response to changing demands without needing to reconfigure multiple decentralized teams.

+---

+# Answer 4 and 5
+He talks about traditional monolithic enterprices vs modern enterprice architecture and he gives a rough outline of how that transition occured.
+Some big and old enterprices, using legacy software and systems, might have a harder time comverting to microservice oriented architecture.
+These things take time and some services and teams are being developed, but much of the enterprise is still monolithic in nature.

+continuous conversation:
+instead of phase based review, continuous conversations allows for designing and architecting while the development is ongoing.
+Teams or members of teams, can reach out and talk to dedicated architects about design etc. Adding new services could introduce unwanted complexity and its worth discussing wether or not to invest in new services or add features to existing services.
+This is why the architec role is valueable, it helps guide teams in designing optimal software.
+In terms of the devops loop, he says the Continuous conversation slots in perfectly.